What is anthrax?

 The bioterrorism attacks in 2001 made many people nervous about opening their mail.
 If you receive a piece of mail that contains a powdery substance or seems suspicious, the Public Health Agency of Canada recommends that you put down the piece of mail and not touch it again.
 Then, leave the room, wash your hands with soap and water, and call 911 (or the emergency response number in your area) to find out what to do next.

-If you have concerns about anthrax, you can find the most current information through Health Canada's Emergency Preparedness and Response website at www.phac-aspc.gc.ca/ep-mu/anthrax-eng or the U.S. Centers for Disease Control and Prevention (www.cdc.gov/anthrax).
+If you have concerns about anthrax, you can find the most current information through the Canadian Centre for Occupational Health and Safety (www.ccohs.ca/oshanswers/diseases/anthrax.html) or the U.S. Centers for Disease Control and Prevention (www.cdc.gov/anthrax).

 - Government of Saskatchewan (2006).
 Human skin anthrax case confirmed in Saskatchewan.
 Government of Saskatchewan News Release, July 14, 2006.
 Available online: http://www.gov.sk.ca/news?newsId=1193e9c8-f864-4500-9111-e9d073c4cb55.